TaleOfFriendship/digit_recognizer/README.md

 # digit_recognizer
-CNN wiith keras for digit recognition using the MNIST handwritten digit database
+CNN with keras for digit recognition using the MNIST handwritten digit database